ucsb-cs148-f21/project-t09-studygroup/README.md

 1. Pull this from the repo
 2. Go here and make an account: https://www.mongodb.com/try
+3. Make a mongodb cluster.
+Allow all ip addresses to connect.
+Create a user.
+Go to connect your application and create a connection url.
-3. Make a mongodb cluster and copy and paste the connection url into a .env file inside the backend folder.
-DO NOT COMMIT TO GITHUB.
+Replace "myFirstDatabase" with "studyapp" replace <password> with your password for that user of the database.
+Copy and paste the connection url into a .env file in the root folder. `MONGO_URL=<url_here>` This file should model "sample.env" DO NOT COMMIT TO GITHUB OR REVEAL THIS TO ANYONE BUT YOURSELF.
 4. Make a firebase project and replace this config with your own config
 5. Make a heroku app
 6. Link your heroku app with your own github repo